mrbumpy409/SoundFont-Spec-Test/README.md

 The following tests will check to see if your SoundFont player is compatible with the SoundFont 2.01 and/or 2.04 specification, using the hardware implementation found in the Sound Blaster Audigy 2 ZS as a reference point.
 This test will not cover every possible implementation flaw, but should give a decent overview of a SoundFont player's compatibility with the specification.

 To run the test, load the accompanying SoundFont bank into your SoundFont synth as bank 0, and then play the MIDI file.
-Use `Audigy2 ZS.ogg` in the `recordings` folder as a reference for how these tests should sound.
+Use `Audigy2 ZS, custom fx.ogg` in the `recordings` folder as a reference for how these tests should sound.
 Note that for some tests, FluidSynth provides a more ideal rendering, especially when it comes to the filter behavior.

 ## Tests